Confronting Antisemitism

 We are grateful to the William Davidson Foundation for amplifying and deepening the committee’s grantmaking and allowing them to fund more grantees at significant levels.

-• The Bay Area Center for Confronting Antisemitism* (BACCA) is committed to safeguarding the wellbeing of the local Jewish community by empowering, coordinating, and amplifying the efforts of local grassroots groups.
+• The Bay Area Center for Confronting Antisemitism (BACCA) is committed to safeguarding the wellbeing of the local Jewish community by empowering, coordinating, and amplifying the efforts of local grassroots groups.
 BACCA is developing this CCA model that will provide backend support, infrastructure, and organizational know-how to grassroots activists and volunteers, which could be replicated in other communities across the country.
-Natan’s general operations grant will enable BACCA to expand its professional operational and educational capacity through its first staff hire.
+Natan’s renewal grant enables BACCA to expand its professional support for more Bay Area hubs, develop more online resources, and expand its outreach efforts.

-• West Point Association of Graduate’s Resnick Center for Holocaust & Genocide Studies is organizing the Program for Ethical Leadership and Integrity (PELI), a two-day intensive seminar for West Point cadets in the DC metro-area for a specialized program on Holocaust education, promoting ethical leadership, countering antisemitism, and reinforcing democratic principles among cadets.
-As part of this initiative, cadets will spend a day at the US Holocaust Memorial Museum.
+• West Point Association of Graduate’s Resnick Center for Holocaust & Genocide Studies is organizing the Program for Ethical Leadership and Integrity (PELI), a two-day intensive seminar for West Point cadets.
+This specialized program focuses on Holocaust education, promoting ethical leadership, countering antisemitism, and reinforcing democratic principles among cadets.
+As part of this initiative, cadets will spend a day at the US Holocaust Memorial Museum in DC.
 Cadets will be surveyed after the program to understand its impact and a faculty review will be held to design an after-action report.

 Previous